Bofors 40 mm Automatic Gun L/70: History

 The L/70 is also used by the Indian Abhay IFV, which carries 210 APFSDS and high-explosive rounds.
 In 2014 Indian Army started upgrading its L/70 guns to modern standards electric turret drive system and digital fire control system with thermal imaging cameras, laser range finder, muzzle velocity radar for accurate engagement of targets and has automatic target tracking capability under all weather conditions.
 The gun has the ability to be integrated with tactical and fire control radars to give more flexibility in its deployment.
 The guns have been equipped with ZADS EW suite for detection and suppression of drones between 10–10,000 meters and has the ability to "soft-kill" the drones without using the gun.
 Upon detecting a drone the ZADS indicates the direction of the approaching drone, then the day and night cameras align themselves towards the target and lock on to it and auto track it, the system then passes the target coordinates on to the L-70 gun through a customised hardware interface.
 The gun received the coordinates in ‘remote’ mode and aligns itself towards the target allowing the operator to lock on and fire.
 In 2017, Bharat Electronics Limited (BEL) won a key contract to upgrade 200 L/70 guns, replacing hydraulic drives with electric actuators for improved accuracy, speed, and reliability.
 A new Integrated Fire Control System with a digital ballistic computer was also added for real-time trajectory calculation.
 An electro-optical suite to ensure effective targeting in all weather conditions was also fitted.
 In 2024, BEL further upgraded the L/70 guns by adding a radar- and Radio Frequency (RF)-based Drone Guard System (DGS) to detect, track, and neutralize rogue drones.
 During the 2025 India-Pakistan crisis, the upgraded L/70 guns were used to quickly detect and shoot down numerous Pakistani drones along the western border, effectively neutralizing the large-scale drone incursion and protecting key sites.
-According to Indian sources, Turkish-origin Songar models were also shot down using advanced electro-optical sights and airburst ammunition during the course of the brief conflict.
+According to Indian sources, Turkish-origin Songar and YIHA were also shot down using advanced electro-optical sights and airburst ammunition during the course of the brief conflict.